 The following paragraph is proposed for addition in the draft Resolution

 On page 13 it is suggested to add the following preambular reference to BirdLife International / Euronatur (2025) The Killing 3.0 | CMS and BirdLife’s recent paper on mortality of African-Eurasian tracked migratory birds:

+Further welcoming the findings of BirdLife International and EuroNatur (2025): Progress assessment on the eradication of illegal killing, taking and trade of wild birds in the Mediterranean and Europe, which highlight that countries must significantly step up efforts to achieve the minimum 50% reduction in IKB by 2030,

+Noting with concern that recent work coordinated by BirdLife International (Serratosa et al. 2024), found that 38% of tracked large migratory birds in the African-Eurasian flyway where cause of death could be determined were illegally killed’,

 On the last preambular paragraph on page 15 of the document, it is proposed to add updated reference to the Raptors MOU work plan:

 Having regard to the Strategic Plan of AEWA 2019-2027, especially Objective 2.1.b: “By MOP8, Parties establish and/or maintain adequate systems for making realistic estimates of all forms of waterbird harvesting, including illegal taking, at national level” and 2.2.e.
-“By MOP9, Parties that have not already done so implement measures to reduce, and as far as possible eliminate, illegal taking (in accordance with paragraph 4.1.6 of the AEWA Action Plan)” and the Action Plan of the Raptors MOU, especially Priority Action 4a “Protecting all species from unlawful killing, including poisoning, shooting, persecution, and exploitation”,
+“By MOP9, Parties that have not already done so implement measures to reduce, and as far as possible eliminate, illegal taking (in accordance with paragraph 4.1.6 of the AEWA Action Plan)” and the Action Plan of the Raptors MOU, especially Priority Action activity 1.2 to ensure legislation protects all birds of prey from deliberate killing, disturbance, egg-collection, wild taking and trade and 1.3 on banning poisons,

 A new draft Decision is proposed: